waghmj04/colorado-police-disparities/README.md

 This project investigates racial and gender disparities in police stops within the state of Colorado, with a specific focus on the period before and after the legalization of recreational marijuana in 2013.
 Using a dataset containing over 2 million records, the analysis involved extensive data cleaning, preprocessing, and visualization using Python in Jupyter Notebook.

 ## 🎥 Recorded Presentation
-Watch the presentation here:[Watch recorded presentation here](https://drive.google.com/file/d/1DdGuWG25IcJU3oCD5lDyCpvJFrw6m77I/view?usp=drive_link).
+Watch the presentation here: [Watch recorded presentation here](https://drive.google.com/file/d/1DdGuWG25IcJU3oCD5lDyCpvJFrw6m77I/view?usp=drive_link).

 ## 📊 Technologies Used
 - Python (Pandas, Matplotlib, Seaborn)